 There are many other appetizing and palatable eateries available on the Kolkata food trail ready to surprise the visitors with their delectable tastes.

 Most of the food items mentioned I’ve mentioned in the blog are being sold widely in each of the streets

 Street food is overflowing in every part of Kolkata.
 Those who are still waiting to taste these awesome delicious dishes easily available on the streets of Kolkata, do visit the lovely eateries whose food is finger-licking yet cheap.

 The City of Joy will never fail to satiate you.
 Different food walk organizers in the city are ready to welcome interested food lovers and explorers.

 About the Author

 Debsmita Paul is a simple and happy go lucky person who loves to travel and explore even the narrowest alleys.
-She loves to read, write, paint, dance, photography and explore.
+She loves to read, write, paint, dance, photography and explores.
 All she wants is to pen down or film all the experiences and information about different places in the world.
 She has completed masters in Film Studies from Jadavpur University.
-She is currently into exploring her own city Kolkata and writing about it.
+She is currently exploring her own city Kolkata and writing about it.

 Reach out to me on Instagram: https://www.instagram.com/debsmitapaul/

 THIS POST ENTITLED ‘KOLKATA FOOD TRAIL THROUGH THE STREETS OF THE CITY OF JOY’ IS AN EXCLUSIVE PROPERTY OF BUDGET WAYFARERS.
 ANY INDIVIDUAL OR ASSOCIATION INDULGING IN PLAGIARISM WILL BE DEALT WITH STRICTLY.
 IF YOU WANT TO USE INFORMATION FROM THE ARTICLE ABOVE, KINDLY QUOTE THE SOURCE.